WojciechMatuszewski/programming-notes/aws-stuff.md

 - **Resources section is mandatory**

+#### Stack Updates

+- based of template diffing

+* there are 3 levels of update behaviors: **with no interruption**, **with some interruption** and **replacement**.

+- when using CloudFormation documentation, look for `update requirements` for a given property.

+##### Change Set

+- proposed change for a specific stack.
+Others can be notified by SNS that such change set was setup.

+* it clearly lists the changes that are to be executed (also shows update behavior) when change set is executed.

+- you can either `execute` or `delete` it.

+* you can have granular permissions - junior members proposing changes , senior members deleting / executing them.

 #### CloudFormation Stack Set

 Stack sets allows you to create _stacks_ (basically resources) across different accounts and regions using the same _CloudFormation template_